-Adur District Council can enforce the terms of the licence or revoke the licence if a condition imposed on the licence (either by A&W Councils or nationally) is breached.
+Worthing Borough Council can enforce the terms of the licence or revoke the licence if a condition imposed on the licence (either by the Council or nationally) is breached.
 An authorised Officer will be able to issue a notice requiring the breach to be remedied.
 If the licence-holder fails to do so, the local authority may